-The business for sale process is a complex blend of experience, art and science, and we’ll work with you at each stage, as required, to:
+The business for sale process is a complex blend of experience, art, and science, and we’ll work with you at each stage, as required, to:

 Value your business

-In order to maximise the proceeds, it is essential to groom the company well before it is actually put up for sale.
+In order to maximize the proceeds, it is essential to groom the company well before it is actually put up for sale.
 This process can take a few months or years and has the purpose of both increasing the attractiveness and the value of the business to potential buyers.

 The grooming issues fall into those that will enhance the profits and attractiveness of the business and those that will make the sale process easier.